Many or all companies we feature compensate us. Compensation and editorial

 Lending them money would jeopardize your financial stability

-Loaning money to a family member isn’t wise if it stops you from achieving your financial goals, like saving for a home or paying down debt.
+Loaning money to a family member isn’t wise if it stops you from achieving your financial goals, such as saving for a home or paying down debt.

 They have a history of not repaying past loans